 As for the chances of a bassoonist winning a professional job, Buchman says, “Well, you can do a little bit of math.
 Let’s say there are probably 25 total orchestras in the United States that can support a full-time job.
 So, in any year, there may be four or five openings altogether for somebody who could make that happen as a career, if you figure the average career is maybe 40 years.

 “But with the COVID shutdown, there were no auditions at all.
-We're suddenly getting a wave of openings.
-So right now, there are bassoon auditions in Detroit, Minnesota, Seattle, Portland, St. Louis, Buffalo and the National Symphony in D.C.
+We’re suddenly getting a wave of openings.
+So right now [in 2022], there are bassoon auditions in Detroit, Minnesota, Seattle, Portland, St. Louis, Buffalo and the National Symphony in D.C.
 It’s a lot.
 Of course, there is also a backlog of musicians wanting to give it a go, so the competition will be hot, too.”

 At upcoming Civic auditions, each contestant is reviewed via video just by the CSO coaches for that particular instrument.
 Buchman shares that duty with CSO Principal Bassoon Keith Buncke.
 “Each of us will separately review the videos we get,” Buchman says.
 “Last year, we had 25 or so.
 We watch them separately, and we each take notes, making rankings of the players we are interested in.
 And then we consult.”

-The Civic has room for three bassoon positions at any given time, but the number of actual openings for next season is not yet known.
+The Civic has room for three bassoon positions at any given time, but the number of actual openings for any season is often not known.
 “This season, we have one second-year and two first-year bassoonists.
 Regular members join the Civic Orchestra for two seasons,” Buchman says.
 “Upon occasion, with COVID disruptions being an example, a second-year player could be offered a third year as well.”

 It's nevertheless an excellent idea to audition, Buchman believes, even if there are no openings right away, and not only for the experience of auditioning under pressure.
 New auditions crop around the world every month.
 "If you win an audition during that time, which happens quite frequently, then we pull a player from our Civic Associate list,” he says.
 “Same thing if a player is ill or has a prior commitment.
 Associates can also come to our mock auditions, and our master classes, things like that, even if they don’t often do Civic Orchestra concerts.”